ccxt/ccxt/wiki/Manual.md

 Exchanges may return the stack of orders in various levels of details for analysis.
 It is either in full detail containing each and every order, or it is aggregated having slightly less detail where orders are grouped and merged by price and volume.
 Having greater detail requires more traffic and bandwidth and is slower in general but gives a benefit of higher precision.
 Having less detail is usually faster, but may not be  enough in some very specific cases.

+### Market Depth

-Some exchanges accept a second dictionary of extra parameters to the `fetchOrderBook () / fetch_order_book ()` function allowing you to get the level of aggregation you need, like so:
+Some exchanges accept a second dictionary of extra parameters to the `fetchOrderBook () / fetch_order_book ()` function. **All extra `params` are exchange-specific (non-unified)**.
+You will need to consult exchanges docs if you want to override a particular param, like the depth of the order book (or the count of returned orders on both sides).
+You can get a limited count of returned orders or a desired level of aggregation (aka *market depth*) by specifying an exchange-specific extra `param` like so:

 ```JavaScript
 // JavaScript